Dennis Lukens

 Dennis Lukens (born June 28, 1952) is an American professional soccer coach and former player.

 Playing career

 Lukens played college soccer for Springfield College, and professionally for the Boston Storm.
 He was the founder of the Boston Storm.

 Coaching career

+Early period

 He began his career as a coach with Bridgewater State College between 1988 and 1991.

 Lukens has been on the coaching staff of clubs such as the California Cougars (where he was Assistant Coach), and he was also Head Coach of both the Boston Storm, and the Bay Area Seals.

 He has also been Head Coach of the Saint Lucia under-23 national team, as well as Krystal Kherson in the Ukrainian Second League.
-Lukens became the first American to coach soccer in the former Soviet Union, and the first to coach in the Ukraine.
+Lukens became the first American to coach soccer in the former Soviet Union, and the first to coach in Ukraine.
 In January 2014 he was one of six American coaches working professionally in Europe.